Install an OS via autoinstallation using Terraform

 terraform apply -

-Confirm the creation - type yes and press Enter.
-The changes will be displayed in the control panel.
+Confirm creation — enter yes and press Enter.
+Changes will be displayed in the Control Panel.

 -